ShalikAI/Creality-Raptor-Scanner-Tutorial/README.md

 # All-About-Creality-Raptor-Scanner
 This is a tutorial repository for the creality raptor 3D scanner.
 This repository will explain how to set up the scanner, scan an object, and process its 3D model in other software.
+There are 4 sections:

+1. Information About the Scanner

+2. Scan an Object

+3. Process the Exported Model in Blender

+4. Edit the Texture Map in Krita

 # Information About the Scanner
 * The scanner we use is the Creality Raptor.